-The SENDCo holds the National Award for SEND Coordination from Sheffield Hallam University.
+The SENCo holds the National Award for SEN Coordination from Sheffield Hallam University.
 Teaching Assistants have a wide range of qualifications and experience to support their role.

-3.8 EVALUATING THE EFFECTIVENESS OF THE PROVISION MADE FOR STUDENTS WITH SEND
+2.8 EVALUATING THE EFFECTIVENESS OF THE PROVISION MADE FOR STUDENTS WITH SEN

 The effectiveness of provision is monitored as part of the whole school approach to monitoring the quality of learning and teaching and the on-going departmental review process.
-This starts with class teachers monitoring the effectiveness of their teaching through the marking of students work and is overseen and supported by Heads of Faculty, the Senior Leadership Team, the SENDCo and the Deputy SENDCo.
+This starts with class teachers monitoring the effectiveness of their teaching through the marking of students work and is overseen and supported by Heads of Faculty, the Senior Leadership Team, the SENCo and the Deputy SENCo.

-Interventions beyond the classroom are overseen by the SENDCo and the Learning Support Department.
+Interventions beyond the classroom are overseen by the SENCo and the Learning Support Department.
 Base line assessments of all students are taken using a variety of assessment tools and are used to track progress towards objectives and help to evaluate the effectiveness of interventions.
+The more holistic Boxall profile is used to monitor the effectiveness of interventions targets at social and emotional aspects of learning.
+Observation of student support to quality assure and share good practice across the Learning Support Team.

-3.9 How does the school monitor student progress?
+2.9 How does the school monitor student progress?

-- Monitoring of progress will be carried out by the subject teacher and used to inform future differentiation within whole class planning. - The student's progress will be reviewed at the same intervals for the rest of the class and a decision made about whether the student is making satisfactory progress at this level of intervention. - Paired planning with teachers and TAs - Advice from SENDCo/Deputy SENDCo and SEND team. - SEND staff training offered to all staff (teaching and support) and also engage in professional development through the school year. - Intervention groups. - Department meetings held regularly by all subject areas. - Where a period of differentiated curriculum support has not resulted in the student making adequate progress OR where the nature or level of a student's needs are such that intervention strategies outside the classroom is required. - Identifying SEND support student's needs and providing additional intervention/support. - Where appropriate external agencies could be involved in supporting a student's progress or needs and discussions will be held around effectiveness and appropriate use of funding. - The SEND department is fully embedded in the school's Quality Assurance Programme and reviews conducted three times a year.
+- Monitoring of progress will be carried out by the subject teacher and used to inform future differentiation within whole class planning. - The student's progress will be reviewed at the same intervals for the rest of the class and a decision made about whether the student is making satisfactory progress at this level of intervention. - Paired planning with teachers and TA's - Advice from SENCo/Deputy SENCo and SEN team. - SEN staff training offered to all staff (teaching and support) and also engage in professional development through the school year. - Intervention groups. - Department meetings held regularly by all subject areas. - Where a period of differentiated curriculum support has not resulted in the student making adequate progress OR where the nature or level of a student's needs are such that intervention strategies outside the classroom is required. - Identifying SEN support student's needs and providing additional intervention/support. - Where appropriate external agencies could be involved in supporting a student's progress or needs and discussions will be held around effectiveness and appropriate use of funding. - Boxall Profiles for tracking social and emotional development and evaluate the effectiveness of interventions on these areas - Termly SEND student focus groups to evaluate student experience of SEND support and encourage feedback (to be commenced in 2020/21).

-3.10 SUPPORT FOR IMPROVING EMOTIONAL AND SOCIAL DEVELOPMENT
+2.10 SUPPORT FOR IMPROVING EMOTIONAL AND SOCIAL DEVELOPMENT

-The students with identified social and emotional development needs have access to a range of support measures including the Intervention Team, Behaviour Support Service, and the School Counsellor, they may be paired with a specific member of staff and may be included in social skills or life skills groups.
+The students with identified social and emotional development needs have access to a range of support measure including Peer Mentors, Intervention Team the School Counsellor, they may be paired with a specific member of staff, and may be included in social skills or life skills groups.

-The Personal Development curriculum provides education for all students on social and emotional aspects of learning and is supported by relevant school assemblies and the use of tutor/teacher led sessions days to deepen students' understanding and engagement in these issues.
+The SMSC curriculum provides education for all students on social and emotional aspects of learning and is supported by relevant school assemblies and the use of tutor/teacher led sessions days to deepen students' understanding and engagement in these issues.

-3.11 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting students and young people's SEND and supporting their families
+2.11 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting students and young people's SEN and supporting their families